xixiaofinland/sf.nvim/README.md

 These test results contains code coverage information.

-After running these commands successfully, the test result is saved locally, and the covered/uncovered lines are illustrated as sign-icons next to the line number (screenshot).
+After running these commands successfully, the test result is saved locally, and the covered/uncovered lines are illustrated as sign-icons next to the line number (screenshot below).

 📏 Note.